Stochastic Frontier meets Breakdown Frontier: Framework

 \subsection{The structure of distributional assumptions and its relaxations}

-It is also common in the literature to impose additional structure on $v_i$ and $e_i$ to identify this parameter of interest.
-A typical set of assumptions is normality of $v_i$ and some form of truncated distribution on $e_i$, potentially with mean restrictions and heterosckedasticity.
+It is common in the stochastic frontier literature to impose additional structure on \(v_i\) and \(u_i\) in order to identify \(TE(\varepsilon)\).
+A typical set of assumptions includes normality of \(v_i\) and some one-sided distribution for \(u_i\), potentially together with mean restrictions and heteroskedasticity.

 The intuition behind the sensitivity analysis is the following.
-Assume that there exist two unknown constants $b$ and $c$ that, respectively, measure the distance between the assumed distribution of $v$ and $e$ to the underlying or true distribution of these error terms.
-Then, in the context of the model presented above, suppose that the average value of technical inefficiency for a particular $u$ was estimated at $0.5$.
-The objective of the sensitivity analysis is to find the combinations of $c$ and $b$, which actually imply violations of the assumptions, such that $0.5$ is still a robust result.
-This is the so-called robust region (RR), in other words, a measure of how far the true distribution has to be from the imposed assumption in order to invalidate the estimated conclusion.
-The objective of the sensitivity analysis is to find, conditional on the estimated $0.5$ and a given value of $c$ that can be conceived as a tolerable violation of the efficiency measure, which is the value of the unknown constant $b$.
-This is the breakdown frontier, that is graphically depicted in Figure \ref{fig1}.
+Suppose there exist two nonnegative constants \(b\) and \(c\) that measure, respectively, the distance between the assumed and true distributions of the noise term \(v_i\) and the inefficiency term \(u_i\).
+Then, in the context of the model above, suppose that under the null model the conditional technical efficiency for a given value of the composite error, \(\varepsilon\), is estimated to be \(\tau_0\in[0,1]\).
+The goal of the sensitivity analysis is to determine which combinations of \(c\) and \(b\) still sustain the conclusion that the relevant technical-efficiency object remains at least \(\tau_0\).
+This gives rise to the robust region (RR), namely the set of assumption relaxations under which the benchmark conclusion still holds.
+Conditional on a given value of one relaxation parameter, the corresponding threshold value of the other defines the breakdown frontier, illustrated in Figure \ref{fig1}.